Novuscoin/novuscoin-wallet/README.md

-Welcome to _novuscoin Wallet_, a standalone novuscoin payment app for your Android device!
+Welcome to _Novuscoin Wallet_, a standalone novuscoin payment app for your Android device!

 This project contains several sub-projects: